PritRaj1/NonConvex-RUST/README.md

 # NonConvex-RUST
 Non-convex optimizers implemented in RUST for constrained and unconstrained maximization problems.

+Sources/links to more information in the respective algorithm .md files.

+## Examples

 The following GIFs are based on the [2D unconstrained maximization problem](./examples/test_function.md) in the 'examples' subdirectory.

-Sources/links to more information in the respective algorithm .md files.

 | Algorithm | Description | Visualization |
 |-----------|-------------|---------------|